Skip to content

 • unified (recommended) [web / github / npm]: The backbone of MDX (among many other things), unified has the largest ecosystem of plugins, many of which are maintained by the core team.
 Furthermore, it has several big sponsors, so it's continued maintenance and development is all but assured.

 Note that unified is not a markdown parser in and of itself, but rather an umbrella term for an ecosystem of parsers and processors working with abstract syntax trees (ASTs).
-In this case, the SvelTeX uses remark to parse the markdown into a MDAST (Markdown AST), remark-rehype to convert the MDAST to a HAST (Hypertext AST), and rehype to serialize the HAST to HTML.
+In this case, SvelTeX uses remark to parse the markdown into a MDAST (Markdown AST), remark-rehype to convert the MDAST to a HAST (Hypertext AST), and rehype to serialize the HAST to HTML.

 The only downsides that I can think of are that the sheer size of the ecosystem can be somewhat overwhelming (especially due to its highly modularized nature, though said modularity is also a big advantage in many other ways), and that, in my view, plugin development or low-level customization within the unified ecosystem has a rather steep learning curve.
 However, this only matters if you're actually planning to develop plugins or do low-level customization, which, given the vastness of the plugin ecosystem, will probably not be necessary in the majority of use-cases.